Department Chair

 Dr. Kayla Preito-Hodge is an Assistant Professor in the Department of Sociology, Anthropology, and Criminal Justice at Rutgers University-Camden.
 Her research and teaching explores the intersections of race, policing, organizations, and the larger criminal justice system.
 Dr. Preito-Hodge earned her BA in sociology from Boston College (14’) and her Ph.D in sociology from the University of Massachusetts-Amherst (20’).
 Dr. PH is an avid supporter of criminal and juvenile justice reform.

-Daniel Semenza, Assistant Professor and Undergraduate Coordinator
+Daniel Semenza, Associate Professor and Undergraduate Coordinator

 Ph.D.
 Emory University